 My favourite thought, though, is that there’s something deeper behind it.
 In Rise of the Tomb Raider, there was a real sense that Lara's quest to uncover the Divine Source could have serious consequences for mankind — it’s likely that she’ll pursue and encounter other such powerful artefacts on her journey, so the ‘shadow’ of the tomb raider could well be the trail (possibly of destruction…) she leaves behind her as she does.

-ONE LAST HOPE: AN ARROW TO THE THROAT OF TIMED EXCLUSIVITY
+AN ARROW TO THE HEAD OF TIMED EXCLUSIVITY

 Though it seems, now, but a distant memory, I still remember how it felt when Rise was announced as Xbox exclusive — and I’m sure I’m not alone.
 No matter how you choose to look at it, Rise’s exclusivity, temporary though it may have been, was disgusting.
 It was short-sighted, greedy — a slap across the face to the vast majority of Tomb Raider fans.
 And the refusal from all parties to clarify just what that ‘exclusivity’ meant was equally egregious.

-Being taken down the same road with the next game in the series… well, it doesn’t bear thinking about how that would feel.
+Being taken down the same road with the next game in the series doesn’t bear thinking about.
 Given the tremendous response from the community last time, I’m fairy certain we won’t see history repeat itself, but, at the end of the day, you never really know, and, frankly, that terrifies me.

 I would, in fact, feel obligated to set a torch aflame and take up a pitchfork of my own.